cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 All the violations and the penalties are noted in the blockchain settings and are executed according to the Tenderimnt consensus protocol.

 As of now (2022-01-14), there is no publicly available services for monitoring heroes' violation statistics.
 Therefore neurons have to make decisions based only on their own statistics.
-In order to make it easier to track heroes’ performance, one can use a hack: if only the integer values are deligated to heroes' balances, `slashing` is easily tracked in case it did occur.
+In order to make it easier to track heroes’ performance, one can use a hack: if only the integer values are deligated to heroes' balances, `slashing` is easily tracked in case it did occur.{>>по хаку уточнить у Максима<<}

 In order to hedge `slashing` risks one may distribute `stakes` between several heroes. >>|